Rick DeMulling

-Rick Elwood DeMulling (born July 21, 1977) is a former American football guard who played in the National Football League.
-He was originally drafted by the Indianapolis Colts in the seventh round of the 2001 NFL Draft.
-He played college football at Idaho.
+Rick Elwood DeMulling (born July 21, 1977) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Idaho Vandals and was selected by the Indianapolis Colts in the seventh round of the 2001 NFL draft.
 DeMulling currently lives in Indiana, where he voluntarily coaches the offensive line for Brownsburg High School.

-Early years
+Early life

 DeMulling attended Cheney High School from 1993 to 1996 (Cheney, Washington) where he won varsity letters in football, baseball, and basketball.

 College career

 DeMulling attended the University of Idaho from 1996 to 2001 and was a four-year starter and a three-time All-Big West first-team selection.

 Professional career

-He was drafted in the seventh round, 220th pick, in the 2001 NFL Draft by the Indianapolis Colts.
+He was selected in the seventh round, 220th pick, in the 2001 NFL draft by the Indianapolis Colts.
 He was a regular starter during the 2002–2004 seasons, before signing for the Detroit Lions as a free agent in 2005.
 After 2 seasons with the Lions, he re-signed for the Colts on March 30, 2007.
 He was released prior to the start of the 2007 season by the Colts, and was signed as a free agent by the Washington Redskins on September 20, 2007.
 He was released on November 20.
 On December 13, 2007, he was re-signed by the Redskins after placing Randy Thomas on IR.
 He was not re-signed after the season and therefore became a free agent.
 Now working as a Realtor for Keller Williams Realty Indy Metro West after a few years at F.C.
 Tucker Company.